 Age Discrimination and Poverty

-Lack of wealth arguably is a more severe problem for older workers who face epidemic age discrimination in hiring and have less time remaining in the workplace to accumulate wealth.
+Lack of wealth arguably is a more severe problem for older workers who face epidemic age discrimination in hiring They have less time remaining in the workplace to accumulate wealth.
 Older people have a hard time both keeping and finding work as a result of age discrimination.
 Once jobless, they disproportionately experience long-term unemployment compared to younger workers.
-Older workers often are dumped into chronic unemployment, low-paid part-time work, and, ultimately, a penurious retirement.
+Older workers often are dumped into chronic unemployment, low-paid temp or part-time work, and, ultimately, a penurious retirement.

 The Social Security Administration reports the median income of individual males aged 65 and older was $29,327 in 2013 compared to $16,301 for individual females.
 Median means that half had a higher income and half had a lower income.

 These findings correspond to a chart published by Money Magazine which found that women are almost twice as likely as men to live below the poverty line during retirement, with single and minority women struggling the most.
 (See chart below).